 If you're a skeptic when it comes to paranormal phenomena, any of their tours may not change your mind.
 However, you might find yourself hoping to see Henry swirling around your guide head, listening for the crying woman, or trying to feel John's presence near door 13 where he died.

 May tour participants hear things, feel something, or experience one or more of the signs of paranormal activity: dizziness, nausea or feeling hot or cold.
 Is it a paranormal occurrence that brings those on, the mere power of suggestion, or the effects of too many cocktails at dinner?
+Who knows?